Tennis-Djokovic leads the way into Eastbourne semi-finals

-June 30 (Gracenote) - Results from the Antalya Open Men's Singles Semifinal matches on Friday Yuichi Sugita (Japan) beat Marcos Baghdatis (Cyprus) 6-3 6-7(7) 4-1 (Baghdatis retired)

-LONDON, June 29 Novak Djokovic continued his Wimbledon preparations by beating American Donald Young 6-2 7-6(9) on Thursday to reach the semi-finals of the Aegon International tournament at Eastbourne.
+LONDON, June 29 (Reuters) - Novak Djokovic continued his Wimbledon preparations by beating American Donald Young 6-2 7-6(9) on Thursday to reach the semi-finals of the Aegon International tournament at Eastbourne.

 The three times Wimbledon champion survived two set points, one with Young serving at 5-4 and the other on his own serve in the tiebreak at 5-6, before clinching victory with his fourth match point after the American double-faulted.